wawa-wahoonito/Sublime_Copilot_Public/ReadMe.md

 	- You can either download the new version, or click "Help" -> "Check for Updates" to update the sublime

-2. Next, make sure other similar AI tools (such as tabnine is removed):
+2. Next, make sure other similar AI tools (such as tabnine) are removed:

 	- For example: Shift + Ctrl + P for package control
 	- Remove package "tabnine"